London in World War II: Refugees

 In the run-up to the war, between 1933 and 1939, 29,000 German refugees were admitted to Britain, most of whom took up residence in London.
 Although some felt welcomed, some Londoners viewed them with suspicion and many were interned for some part of the war.
 On 16 February 1939, the London newspaper Evening Standard ran the headline, "Hitler's Gestapo Employing Jews For Spying In England".
 The Nigerian ARP warden E. I. Expenyon found that Londoners were happy to take orders from him- "wherever my duties take me, the people listen to my instructions"- but he was forced to defend a group of European refugees who were being abused in one of his shelters.

 Between 1938 and 1939, 9,354 German, Austrian and Czech children, mainly Jewish, were sent away by their parents to countries such as Britain, Holland, Sweden and Canada to escape Nazi persecution.
 The program was known as the Kindertransport.
 The British effort was organised chiefly by the Central British Fund for Germany Jewry (CBF).
 The children were allowed to pack a small suitcase.
 Children arriving in Britain generally came on a train from Harwich to Liverpool Street Station in London, where foster families arrived to collect them.
 Those without foster families were sent to a refugee camp.
 During the war, as fears of invasion rose, they were classified as Enemy Aliens and many were interned on the Isle of Man.
 After the war, many wrote letters to the Red Cross to find out what had happened to their parents.
 There are two statues dedicated to the Kindertransport in Liverpool Street Station.

 Many European royals whose countries were occupied by Axis powers fled to London for the duration of the war, including those of Norway, the Netherlands, and Poland.
 King Haakon VII of Norway led a government-in-exile from Kensington, and Queen Wilhelmina of the Netherlands lived in Belgravia.
-Prince Peter of Yugoslavia and Princess Alexandra of Greece both fled to Britain separately, and were married in the Yugoslavian Embassy (now the embassies of Serbia and Montenegro in Belgrave Square) in London on 20 March 1944, with King George VI as best man.
+King Peter of Yugoslavia and Princess Alexandra of Greece both fled to Britain separately, and were married in the Yugoslavian Embassy (now the embassies of Serbia and Montenegro in Belgrave Square) in London on 20 March 1944, with King George VI as best man.
 The next year, Alexandra gave birth to Crown Prince Alexander Karadjordjevic in Suite 212 of Claridge's Hotel on Brook Street, which Winston Churcill declared to be Yugoslavian territory for 24 hours so that the baby could be born on Yugoslavian soil.

 European governments also moved to London: the Belgian Cabinet formed a government-in-exile from 103 Belgrave Place, and the Polish government were based in 47 Portland Place.
 The French commander Charles de Gaulle lived at the Connaught Hotel, and commanded the Free French Forces from 4 Carlton Terrace in St. James's after the French government surrendered to Germany.
 De Gaulle escaped from occupied France on 16 June 1940, and two days later, made a BBC radio broadcast calling on French citizens to resist German occupation.